driemworks/mercury-blockchain/README.md

 ## TODOS
 - Enable trace for all topics, read trace when joining topics
-- Replace PoW with more efficient consensus algorithm (DPoS or something along those lines)
+- Replace PoW with more efficient consensus algorithm
-- determine exactly what the transaction payload should be...
 - code cleanup

 ## Getting Started